ECHOInternational/Microcontrollers/Weather_Station/README.md

 | Left side      | ---> |  GND            |

 For hardware debouncing with a Schmitt trigger, connect one side of the reed swtich to a ground pin of the Arduino, as shown in the above table, or two the ground rail of the breadboard.
-The other end of the reed switch will be routed in between the two resistors of the Schmitt trigger set up shown in this video: https://www.youtube.com/watch?v=KHrTqdmYoAk&t=872s  (the latter third of the video discusses Schmitt triggers and contains a useful diagram of the circuit)
+The other end of the reed switch will be routed between the two resistors of the Schmitt trigger set up shown in this video: https://www.youtube.com/watch?v=KHrTqdmYoAk&t=872s  (the latter third of the video discusses Schmitt triggers and contains a useful diagram of the circuit).
+The trigger signal wire, shown in the diagram in the video and coming off the Schmitt trigger, will connect to pin 2 of the arduino.

 #### Light Emitting Diode (LED) pin
 The transsmitter sketch makes use of a small LED light that blinks as the tipping buckets rock back and forth.
 This can be helpful in determining the effectiveness of your debouncing approach.
 You should see the light blink one time for each tip.
 The light also indicates that everything is functioning normally after pressing the reset button of the Arduino.
 If the LED light blinks continuously, something is wrong.
 If you get several long blinks prior to the LED light shutting off, that is an inidcation that the SD card module and other aspects of the setup code have initialized proplerly.